 The Peace Foundation Sub-Committee decision is final and no correspondence will be entered into.
 The Peace Foundation Sub-Committee is not required to discuss the reasons for their decisions or give feedback on specific artworks.

 The winner will be announced at the Fringe Awards Ceremony.

-- The presenter agrees to allocate up to 4 complimentary tickets to the Peace Foundation Sub-Committee across the season, excluding preview performances and any performances taking place after 6.00pm on 10 March 2016.
+- The presenter agrees to allocate complimentary tickets to the Peace Foundation Sub-Committee across the season, excluding preview performances and any performances taking place after 6.00pm on 12 March 2017.
 The presenter will bear the cost of complimentary ticket fees.

 - Any documentation requested must be correctly submitted in order to be considered for the award.